marcosvm13/blog/_posts/q-as-an-impure-functional-language.md

 ```q
 q)working_days:{dates where((dates:x+til(y-x))mod 7)>1}
 ```
-This time we avoid showing the Scala counterpart, since it doesn't add value from a didactic perspective but rather the opposite.%%JM: you mean that it's much more complex in scala?
+This time we avoid showing the Scala counterpart, since it would be far more complex and doesn't add value from a didactic perspective.
+Anyway, the previous function just keeps working days, those whose modulo 7 is greater than 1.
-Anyway, the previous
-function just keeps working days, those whose modulo 7 is greater than 1.
 To understand why, we need to take into account that q dates start counting on 2000.01.01, which happened to be Saturday.
-We supply the starting and ending dates that allow us to collect the working days from 2020 (such a wonderful year):
+We supply the starting and ending dates that allow us to collect the working days from 2020 (such a wonderful year, huh?):
 ```q
 q)wds:working_days[2020.01.01;2021.01.01]
 ```